Unfulfilled Christian religious predictions: Calvary Chapel

 The pastor Hal Lindsey published the same view in his book, The Late Great Planet Earth.

 Catholic Church

+From 1516, Catholic preachers were forbidden by the Fifth Council of the Lateran Session 11 from apocalyptic preaching with specific or general dates: preachers must not "presume to preach or declare a fixed time for future evils, the coming of antichrist or the precise day of judgment; for Truth says, it is not for us to know times or seasons which the Father has fixed by his own authority."
+Public preaching should be limited to "only what the people who flock to their sermons will find useful, by means of reflection and practical application, for rooting out vices, praising virtues and saving the souls of the faithful."
+In contrast, "in Lutheran Germany, scholars continued to reckon the date of Doomsday throughout the latter part of the [16th] century, thereby contributing to a heightened sense of urgency."

 In 1771, Bishop Charles Walmesley (under the pen name "Signor Pastorini") published his "General History of the Christian Church from Her Birth to Her Final Triumphant State in Heaven Chiefly Deduced from the Apocalypse of St. John the Apostle and Evangelist".
 In it he described a fifth age of the Church as a duration of 300 years, beginning with the Protestant Reformation in 1520 or 1525.
 This was widely interpreted as predicting the downfall of Protestantism by 1825.
 Four years later, the Roman Catholic Relief Act 1829 ended the process of Catholic Emancipation throughout the United Kingdom of Great Britain and Ireland.

 Edward Irving

 The Scottish cleric Edward Irving was the forerunner of the Catholic Apostolic Church.
 In 1828 he wrote a work entitled The Last Days: A Discourse on the Evil Character of These Our Times, Proving Them to be the 'Perilous Times' and the 'Last Days.
 He believed that the world had already entered the "last days":

 I conclude, therefore, that the last days... will begin to run from the time of God's appearing for his ancient people, and gathering them together to the work of destroying all Antichristian nations, of evangelising the world, and of governing it during the Millennium...
 The times and fullness of the times, so often mentioned in the New Testament, I consider as referring to the great period numbered by times...Now if this reasoning be correct, as there can be little doubt that the one thousand two hundred and sixty days concluded in the year 1792, and the thirty additional days in the year 1823, we are already entered upon the last days, and the ordinary life of a man will carry many of us to the end of them.
 If this be so, it gives to the subject with which we have introduced this year's ministry a very great importance indeed.